Group

 Research

-NMR spectroscopy with particular application to biological systems and to
+spectroscopy with particular application to biological systems.
+Solid-state NMR

-approach to structural and dynamical measurements on biological molecules and
+is a powerful approach to structural and dynamical measurements on biological

-is particularly useful for studies in non-crystalline environments such as
+molecules and is particularly useful for studies in non-crystalline

-includes physical, analytical, organic, inorganic, and biological chemistries.
+development.
+Our research includes physical, analytical, organic, and

 Applications